Website refresh coming soon

 Zone 3 - Vegetated dark horizon

-In zone 3, we will not be removing any vegetation.
+In zone 3, we did not remove any vegetation.

-We will work to make the beach darker so turtles and hatchlings can find their way to the ocean.
+We worked to make the beach darker so turtles and hatchlings can find their way to the ocean.
 Unofficial beach accesses and tracks create gaps in vegetation and mean more light makes its way to the beach.

-We will plant trees to fill these gaps and block the light so it’s better for turtle sea-finding behaviour (read more below about why light pollution is a problem for turtles).
+We planted trees to fill these gaps and block the light so it’s better for turtle sea-finding behaviour (read more below about why light pollution is a problem for turtles).

-No additional cottonwood trees will be planted in this zone.
-Plant species that are most likely to naturally occur in this area will be used including:
+No additional cottonwood trees were planted in this zone.
+Plant species that are most likely to naturally occur in this area were used including:

 • casuarina